ErikVerheul/OneBacklog/documentation.md

     ...
     ]

-In the CONFIG document the user story subtypes are defined
+In the CONFIG document the user story subtypes are defined:

     "subtype": [
         "User story", (the default)